 Black Lives Matter.
 Indigenous Sovereignty Now.
 Stop Asian Hate.
 Anti-Semitism and Islamophobia have no place.
 No human is illegal.
 The personal is political.
 Science is real.
 Labor is not life.
 Disability is not a bad word.
 Invisible Illnesses are valid.
 Fat is not a bad word.
 Mental Health Matters.
 Reproductive rights are for all.
 Trans Rights are Human Rights.
 Gender is not binary.
 Sex work is work.
 Love is love.

 Disclaimer: If you do not believe in all of these things, then you do not belong here.
 Hateful, distracting comments will be deleted.
 Hate will not be tolerated, and you will be removed (blocked) in order to protect the sanctity of the communities this blog represents and protects.
-This blog is an assault on capitalism, colonialism, and the patriarchy, so prepare yourselves.
-This is also a trauma informed space, where healthy communication is paramount and unpacking shame and trauma will be a regular thing (with appropriate content/trigger warnings).
+This blog is an assault on capitalism, colonialism, and the patriarchy.
+This is also a trauma-conscious space, where healthy communication is paramount and unpacking shame and trauma will occur regularly (with appropriate content/trigger warnings).

 *“Accompliceship — the process of building relationships grounded in trust and accountability with marginalized people and groups.
 Being an accomplice involves attacking colonial structures and ideas by using one’s privilege and giving up power and position in solidarity with those on the social, political, religious, and economic margins of society.
 This is in contrast to the contested notion of allyship which is often performative, superficial, and disconnected from the anticolonial struggle.”